bcweeks/Skelevision/README.md

 - -o [output directory] DEFAULT, output/
 - -g [gpu] DEFAULT -1 for CPU, or GPU id
 - -c [pixel to mm conversion constant] DEFAULT 0.2309mm/pixel

+Do not change -c when using data provided by skelevision.net.

 ### Training